 Once you have your ideas narrowed down, do some research on each topic.
 Have other people exhausted the topic?
 Can you create a different spin on the topic?
 Does there seem to be an interest in the topic you want to write about?

-Once you have narrowed down to the one topic you think you want to write about, imagine immersing yourself in this topic.
+Once you have narrowed it down to the one topic you think you want to write about, imagine immersing yourself in this topic.
 Imagine how you will feel to get to know this topic inside and out, backward and forward.
 Does it still excite you?
 Is this topic something that motivates you, inspires you and you feel passionate about?
 Is it a topic you would most want to read?
 Great!
 That’s the one.

-How To Write A Book – #2 Putting Pen to Paper
+#2 Putting Pen to Paper

 Brainstorm – Do it freestyle.
 Jot your idea in the center of the page and create branches off of the idea.
 Character branches, plot branches, storyline branches, conflict branches, etc. This is great for those who work best with the freedom to create as they go along.